Khorloogiin Choibalsan: End of the war and pan-Mongolian aspirations

 An ardent Mongolian nationalist, Choibalsan never gave up a hope of uniting all of the Mongols under the auspices of the Mongolian People's Republic.
-Until 1945 he had encouraged an ethnic insurgency in Eastern Xinjiang (with Stalin's support), looking to strengthening the MPR's influence in the region and possibly beyond to Gansu and Qinghai.
+Until 1945 he had encouraged an ethnic insurgency in Eastern Xinjiang (with Stalin's support), looking to strengthen the MPR's influence in the region and possibly beyond to Gansu and Qinghai.
 He saw the impending defeat of Japan as an opportunity to realize his long-held dream of a "Great Mongolia", the uniting of Outer and Inner Mongolia, and he fully expected Stalin's backing as a reward for Mongolia's steadfast support of the Soviets during the war.

 On 10 August 1945, Mongolia declared war on Japan two days after the Soviet Union and both armies joined forces to attack Japanese strongholds in northern China during the Manchurian Strategic Offensive Operation.
 At the same time, Choibalsan unleashed a brief wave of pan-Mongolist nationalism through the press, calling for unification and encouraging a grassroots pan-Mongolist movement in Inner Mongolia.
 When Choibalsan ordered Mongolian troops to move south of the Great Wall as far as Zhangjiakou, Chengde and Batu-Khaalga, he was ordered by an angry Stalin to call them back.
 Conversely, it also marked greater Mongolia's permanent division into an independent Mongolian People's Republic and a neighboring Inner Mongolia.

 Post war

 Modernisation efforts

 With the end of the war, Mongolia embarked on a policy of "construction of the foundations of socialism."
 Proclaiming it "necessary to exterminate the concept of property," Choibalsan looked to modernize the country based on the Soviet model while expanding the communal agriculture sector.
 Funded largely through Soviet aid, the country's first five-year plan (1948–1952) focused on economic development, infrastructure construction, and doubling the country's livestock.
-Initiatives also were taken to redevelop the agrarian, industrial, transportation sectors.
-Under his government the Nalaikh coal mine, the electric grid, Züün Bayan petroleum factory, other metal and mineral factories, the Naushk-Ulaanbaatar railway and other transportation systems were developed along with communications sectors, to establish modern mining, and improve education and health services.
-In addition to establishing the country's first major university, Choibalsan initiated policies to increase literacy rate and developed the 10 year elementary, middle and high school system.
+Initiatives also were taken to redevelop the agrarian, industrial, and transportation sectors, to establish modern mining, and improve education and health services.
+Furthermore, the Choibalsan-led MPRP introduced modern medicine, brought about almost universal literacy, and cultivated widespread industrialization that led to greatly improved standards of living.
+Under his government the Nalaikh Coal Mine, the electric grid, the Züün Bayan petroleum factory, other metal and mineral factories, the Naushk-Ulaanbaatar railway, other transportation systems, and communications systems were developed.

+In addition to establishing the country's first major university, Choibalsan initiated policies to increase the literacy rate and developed the 10 year elementary, middle and high school system.
 The 1949 Communist victory in China eliminated, at least temporarily, the threat on Mongolia's southern border, allowing the MPR to begin reducing its 80,000-strong army.
 Defense expenditures dropped from 33 percent of the total budget in 1948 to 15 percent in 1952.